How to use the Metrobús in Mexico City

 I have travelled regularly on lines 1, 3, 5 and 7, which is the newest line with double-decker buses.

 I say ‘relatively efficient’ because, despite having their own dedicated MetroBus lanes, you still have to fight with the traffic.
+A better system would be where the traffic lights are synchronised with the buses.

 Metrobus line 3 at Cuauhtemoc station

-Mexico City Metrobus Routes:
+Mexico City Metrobús Routes:

 Here are the 7 lines: